Outreach Program Descriptions

 How does a snake differ from a frog?
 Characteristics and life cycles of both reptiles and amphibians will be discussed.
 Using close observation and a dichotomous key, students will classify each animal.
 They will inspect each animal “eyeball to eyeball”, to discover what makes them a reptile or amphibian.

 ARTHRO-WHATS?
 THE SMALL THINGS THAT RUN THE WORLD

 Learn about arthropods, the small things that run the world, in this very interactive program.
-Characteristics of four families of arthropods; insects, arachnids, myrapods and crustaceans will be discussed.
-Through use of a dichotomous key and close observations students will have an opportunity to identify a variety of arthropods.
+Characteristics of four families of arthropods; insects, arachnids, myriapods and crustaceans will be discussed.
+Through the use of a dichotomous key and close observations, students will have an opportunity to identify a variety of arthropods.

 9TH THROUGH 12TH GRADE: